Candlesticks on Stone. Radauti, Romania, September 2009. Photo (c) Ruth Ellen Gruber

 The first video is of the cemetery in Gura Humorului, a little town in the heart of the painted monastery country -- two wonderful medieval monasteries, Humor and Voronets, are nearby.
 To me, the beautiful Jewish tombstones are in perfect harmony with the wonderful paintings on the monastery walls: touriststs visit the monasteries, however, and few people set foot in the cemetery.

+One of the best parts about New York was the way the weather changes in such a short period of time.
+I got to wear almost everything I packed for the trip.
 I packed a lots of Rick Owens clothing because he is in my all time A list designers.
 This is one of my favorite looks of his F/W09 rtw collection.
 It's very futuristic, strong, edgy, constructed and luxurious look.
 I like to dress it up by wearing sheer tight and a pair of edgy Pierre Hardy shoes.
 I have to say the beauty of Owens' leather jackets showing he is a master of using leather in his design.
 I forgot to take picture from the back of the jacket to show you the two wings in the back that look very cool, maybe next time then;-).
 Look at the shoulders, they are awesome, I love that.

 Pierre Hardy shoes.
+Alaia studded clucth.

 Rick Owens mini dress.